Robert Mathis

-Robert Nathan Mathis (born February 26, 1981) is an American former professional football player who spent his entire 14-year career as a defensive end and outside linebacker with the Indianapolis Colts of the National Football League (NFL).
-He played college football at Alabama A&M University and was drafted by the Colts in the fifth round of the 2003 NFL Draft.
-A five-time Pro Bowler, Mathis won Super Bowl XLI with the Colts in 2006 over the Chicago Bears.
+Robert Nathan Mathis (born February 26, 1981) is an American former professional football player who spent his entire 14-year career as a defensive end and linebacker with the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Alabama A&M Bulldogs and was selected by the Colts in the fifth round of the 2003 NFL draft.
+A one-time All-Pro and a five-time Pro Bowler, Mathis won the Super Bowl XLI with the Colts in 2006 over the Chicago Bears.
 He is also the NFL's all-time leader in forced fumbles and strip sacks.
 The year after retiring, Mathis joined the Colts as an assistant defensive coach.

-Early years
+Early life

 Mathis was born in Atlanta, Georgia.
 He attended McNair High School in Atlanta.
 He was classmates with Gucci Mane.

 College career

 Mathis enrolled in at Alabama A&M University, where he was a four-year starter for the Bulldogs.
 He set an NCAA I-AA record with 20 sacks during his senior season and established himself as one of the most dominant defensive players in NCAA I-AA history.
 In the summer of 2010, Mathis graduated with a degree in exercise science with a minor in physical education, and is a member of the Omega Psi Phi fraternity, Nu Epsilon chapter.